lbechberger/ML4NLP/README.md

 When doing the inference step of our learner, it is of course the best approach to go through every single word in the text as candidate answer, and simply returning the one yielding the highest value.

 The function to make negative samples from positive samples is currently not cached and may slow down the learning process, but should that happen, it will simply be run in a separate pre-fetching process, or implement a cache around it as well.

+Another thing worth mentioning is, that the negative generation process must be deterministic.
+It is important to pay attention to use random seeds and to ensure (using corresponding UnitTests) that the negatives are generated deterministically, no matter what classifier is used.

 ### Features